 If you are involved in a serious accident or tragedy, good firefighting tactics will not protect you from the scope of federal investigations, and/or potential criminal prosecutions and personal capacity lawsuits.
 Fire management decisions are made in a compressed time frame and only with the information available at the time of the occurring incident.
 The decisions made at the time of the occurrence, however, are scrutinized with the benefit of 20/20 hindsight - and - applied to the inexactness of the 10 Standing Firefighting Orders and the discretionary nature of mitigating the 18 Watchout Situations in a political environment that demands accountability.

-Read the Most Frequently Asked Questions this 2020 Fire Season
+Read the Most Frequently Asked Questions during the Fire Season

 Watch our Wildland Firefighter Webinar on Liability Exposures